Code-with-Beto/.github/profile/README.md

 ### 📚 Learn with us:
 Check out our courses, YouTube tutorials, and community at [codewithbeto.dev](https://codewithbeto.dev)

+### 🔐 Access to private repositories:
+If you're subscribed to any of our premium courses, you’ll get access to the corresponding GitHub repos.
+Not enrolled but still want to be part of the organization?
+Email us at **beto@codewithbeto.dev**.

 ### 🛠 How to contribute:
 Right now most repos are tied to paid templates.
 For open source tools, feel free to:
 - Open issues